jyw321/MD-Project/Experimenting_with_Platinum-MD.md

 ### Hi-MD ###
+**According to Platinum-MD developers, Hi-MD functionality is still experimental.
+ONLY USE FOR DISCS YOU ARE PREPARED TO ERASE (OR TO PLAY AROUND WITH).
+Renaming/erasing tracks/discs is currently not supported for Hi-MD.**

 * Insert your Hi-MD disc, mount your MD player to your computer, and open the Platinum-MD software, the software might NOT be able to detect the device at once, like this:

 ![Not_detected](Not_detected.png)